Kings complete sweep of two-game set at Houston - NewsBreak

 The Kings swept both meetings between the teams this week on the road, rallying from a 19-point deficit in the finale after eking out a 121-118 win Wednesday.
 They seized control with a 21-4 run in the fourth quarter, claiming a 115-104 lead on a Metu dunk with 2:13 to play.

 Jones posted 17 points and 17 rebounds while blocking six shots, and Metu added 18 points and 13 rebounds off the bench.
-Donte DiVincenzo scored 19 in reserve for the Kings (29-49).
+Donte DiVincenzo finished with 19 points, nine rebounds and nine assists in reserve for the Kings (29-49).

 Porter’s 3-pointer with 32.6 seconds left pulled Houston within 120-117.
 DiVincenzo answered with a 16-footer with 13.8 seconds left to seal the victory.